AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

   >[!TIP]
   >
-  >To populate your confirmation email with this unique URL, use the following token in your email: {{member.webinar url}}.
+  >To populate your confirmation email with this unique URL, use the following token in your email: `{{member.webinar url}}`.
 When the confirmation URL is sent out, this token automatically resolves to the person's unique confirmation URL.
   >
   >
   >Set your confirmation email to **Operational** to ensure that people who register and may be unsubscribed still receive their confirmation information.

 * **Registration Password** - (Optional) Currently not supported using the Marketo-WebEx integration.
-* **Approval Rules **- Currently not supported using the Marketo-WebEx integration.
+* **Approval Rules** - Currently not supported using the Marketo-WebEx integration.
 However, you can use smart campaigns in Marketo to control approvals.

 ![](assets/image2015-5-28-14-3a4-3a41.png)